GetBindu/create-bindu-agent/README.md

 <h1 align="center"> Create Bindu Agent 🌻</h1>

 <p align="center">
-  <em>“We imagine a world of agents where they can communicate with each other seamlessly.<br/>
+  <em>"We imagine a world of agents where they can communicate with each other seamlessly.<br/>
-  And Bindu turns your agent into a living server , the dot (Bindu) in the Internet of Agents.”</em>
+  And Bindu turns your agent into a living server , the dot (Bindu) in the Internet of Agents."</em>
 </p>

 <br/>